carVertical

 mercedes vin plate

-Tampered VIN plates are pretty easy to identify if you’re aware how the plates looked originally.
+Tampered VIN plates are pretty easy to identify if you know how they looked originally.

 VIN numbers are usually placed in a few common locations on a car: